massimopizzol/aligned-converter/README.md

+# Readme

+## aligned-converter

-# Life Cycle Inventory data converters and importers for Simapro and Brightway2 LCA software
+Life Cycle Inventory data converters and importers for Simapro and Brightway2 LCA software

 Python scripts to convert foreground life cycle inventory data in **tabular format** into a format that can be imported in LCA software SimaPro and Brightway2.
 Links between foreground and background datasets and all types of exchanges can be specified.